EvilSapphire/EvilSapphire.github.io/_posts/2020-10-14-Reversing-a-Credentials-Stealer.md

 We can see the export `h_Init`, `h_Release` have been decrypted and the imports have been resolved.
 At this point we can use savedata command in x32Dbg to dump this resolved DLL out and open it in IDA to see what the exports do:
 ![alt text]({{ site.baseurl }}/images/CredentialsStealer/21_hinitresolved.JPG "{{ site.baseurl }}/images/CredentialsStealer/21_hinitresolved.JPG")

 As it’s shown here `h_Init` is just a wrapper around `SetWindowsHookExA` WinAPI which sets `sub_10001030` as a `WH_KEYBOARD` hook procedure for all the existing threads in the same desktop as the malware.
+According to MSDN, `WH_KEYBOARD` procedure is 'a hook procedure that monitors keystroke messages.'
 Looking at `sub_10001030` gives us .
 ![alt text]({{ site.baseurl }}/images/CredentialsStealer/22_hookfunc.JPG "{{ site.baseurl }}/images/CredentialsStealer/22_hookfunc.JPG")

 It initialises a string “\<WINDIR>\bank.log” and passes it to a function `sub_1000121A`: